jeelo/Symfony-Twitter-Bootstrap-Datetime-Picker/README.md

 Symfony-Twitter-Bootstrap-Datetime-Picker
 =========================================

-Datetime picker in Twitter Bootstrap style by Sébastien Malot (http://www.malot.fr/bootstrap-datetimepicker/).
+Symfony 2 bundle of the datetime picker in Twitter Bootstrap style by Sébastien Malot (http://www.malot.fr/bootstrap-datetimepicker/).